isomerpages/moe-pasirrissec/_cca/Sports Groups/Basketball (Boys & Girls).md

 * EZ "B" Division Basketball Tournament 2022 with the girls' team emerging top 6 in the East zone in National School Games.
 * Participated in the Whye Nam Cup U14, with the boys' team emerging 3rd for this inter-school tournament.
 * EZ "C" Division Basketball Tournament 2022 with the boys' team emerging in the top 8 in the East zone in National School Games.
-* Basketball C Division 2024 with the girls' team emerging Champion in League 3 in National School Games.
+* Basketball C Division 2024 with the girls' team emerging champion in League 3 in the National School Games.
-* EZ "C" Division Basketball 2025 with the boys' team qualified and participated in League 1 (top 16 schools in Singapore) of the National School Games.
+* EZ "C" Division Basketball 2025: The boys' team qualified and participated in League 1 (top 16 schools in Singapore) of the National School Games.
 * EZ "B" Division Basketball 2025 with the boys' team emerging in the top 8 in the East Zone in National School Games.

 ### Open to All Students (Boys &amp; Girls)